SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

    * add a new group profile to :confval:`streams.group`.
-   * set the properties for this group profile. :term:`Colors <color>` and color gradients are defined by hexadecimal values or by :term:`color keyword names <color keyword name>`.
+   * set the properties for this group profile. :term:`Colors <color>` and color gradients are defined by hexadecimal values or by :term:`color keyword name`.
      When choosing gradients the colors of the traces within one group will be varied in alphabetic order of the streams.
    * set a group title in :confval:`streams.group.$name.title`.